The Current State

 Proxon introduces a management layer on top of this emerging AI workforce.

-At the individual level, it acts as a "hiring manager" for agents.
+At the individual level, it acts as a hiring manager for agents.
 It helps users design the right AI team for a given goal, recommends how to structure workflows, and continuously improves them over time.
-Instead of manually stitching together prompts and tools, users get an optimized, evolving system for getting work done.

 At the company level, it becomes the control plane.
 Every agent and workflow is tracked, attributed, and measured.
 Leaders can see where money is being spent, which systems are performing, and where inefficiencies exist.
-Crucially, all activity rolls up to a clear owner, so issues can be addressed directly.
+All activity rolls up to a clear owner, so issues can be addressed directly.

 Proxon treats agents like employees.
 Each has a role, a cost profile, a performance history, and an owner.